o3de/o3de.org/content/docs/userguide/ui/editor/components-layout-grid.md

 ---
-description: ' Use a layout grid component in the &ALYlong; &ui-canvas-editor; to organize child elements into a uniform grid. '
+description: ' Use a layout grid component in the Amazon Lumberyard UI Editor to organize child elements into a uniform grid. '
 title: LayoutGrid
 ---